 Chicago Zoological Society/Brookfield Zoo

-As a Zookeeper in Wild Encounters, you will, under close supervision, provide general care for animals and performs related work of maintaining buildings, grounds, and interpretives in assigned area.
-As a Zookeeper, you will also inform, assist, and direct guests as necessary.
+This position contributes to the success of the Chicago Zoological Society by, under close supervision, providing general care for animals and performs related work of maintaining buildings, grounds, and interpretives in assigned area.
+Inform, assist, and direct guests as necessary.

 Education and Pre-requisites